michaelt919/Kintsugi3DBuilder/docs/index.md

 - Elliot Duffy (University of Wisconsin - Stout) - UX designer
 - Augusto Freitas (University of Wisconsin - Stout) - UX designer
 - Gary Meyer (University of Minnesota) - designer and advisor

+Kintsugi 3D was developed with support from a grant from the National Endowment for the Humanities (NEH PR-290101-23).

+Additional student research support came from a Minority Student Research grant from the National Science Foundation through the Wisconsin Louis Stokes Alliance for Minority Participation (WiscAMP) program.

+Special thanks to Carla Schroer and Mark Mudge from Cultural Heritage Imaging and Charles Walbridge, Lou Brown, Pierre Ware, and Dan Dennehy from the Minneapolis Institute of Art (Mia) for their involvement on this project.

 ## Copyright and License